9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 But the best part came later on.
 We followed another route during our trip back and found 2 penguins hanging out on a rock together with Blue-footed boobies.
 So cute.
 It made my day.

-If you don’t want to paddle, regular tours are organized to Las Tintoreras by boat and cost about 40 USD.
+If you don’t want to paddle, regular tours to Las Tintoreras by boat are organized and cost about 40 USD.

 6. Snorkeling trip to Los Tuneles

-Los Tuneles is a half-day tour of these spectacular unique geologic formations of lava rocks whose nooks and crannies make the perfect environment for rich sea life underwater and bird nesting on the surface.
+Los Tuneles is a half-day tour of these spectacular, unique geologic formations of lava rocks, whose nooks and crannies make the perfect environment for rich sea life underwater and bird nesting on the surface.

-This tour is definitely one of the highlights of Isla Isabela not to be missed.
+This tour is definitely one of the highlights of Isla Isabela, not to be missed.

 7. Snorkel and fishing trip to Tortuga Island – 150 USD

-The tour company sold it to us so well that we ended up so disappointed for not being able to do it.
+The tour company sold it to us so well that we ended up disappointed for not being able to do it.

 Unfortunately, it was low season, and they didn’t have any other requests to fill a boat.
-The tour was supposed to take us to Tortuga island, a massive horseshoe-shaped rock populated by the ocean’s big guys.
+The tour was supposed to take us to Tortuga Island, a massive horseshoe-shaped rock populated by the ocean’s big guys.

 Huge manta rays, hammerhead sharks, and blacktip sharks, among others.
 The tour also implies fishing and eating our own fish.
 It would have been so great.